Miss Belvedere: Unearthing (2007)

 The car was intended to be a prize awarded to the individual, or his or her descendant, who came nearest to guessing Tulsa's population in 2007.
 Out of 812 entries, the winning entrant was Raymond Humbertson, whose guess of 384,743 was closest to the actual figure of 382,457.
-It was found out that Raymond Humbertson had died in 1979, his wife in 1988, and the couple did not have any children.
-The car and the savings account—the value of which had grown to $666.85 from its original 1957 value of $100—were awarded to Humbertson's surviving sisters and nephew.
-Humbertson's relatives expressed surprise, because he had never lived in the Tulsa area; they were unsure of the circumstances leading him to enter the contest in 1957.
+It was learned that Humbertson had died in 1979, his wife in 1988, and the couple did not have children.
+The car and the savings account, which had grown to $666.85 from its original 1957 value of $100—were awarded to Humbertson's surviving sisters and nephew.
+Humbertson's relatives noted he had never lived in the Tulsa area and were unsure why he'd entered the 1957 contest.

-Stabilization efforts
+Stabilization

 In November 2007, Humbertson's relatives shipped the car to the New Jersey facilities of Ultra One, a restoration firm whose specialty product is a de-rusting solution which is designed to remove only rust while leaving the underlying metal, paint and decals intact.
 It was estimated that the stabilization project would take roughly six months or perhaps longer, given the difficulty of removing the mix of cosmoline and mud that were caked on the car.
 While there were no plans to disassemble or restore the vehicle, there were discussions regarding the return of the drivetrain and electrical system to operating condition.

 In May 2009, when Dwight Foster of Ultra One participated in a podcast and provided details and new pictures, it was shown that Miss Belvederes restoration was still underway, with the car's exterior having been virtually freed of its rust and mud concretions.
 Foster noted that he had purchased a 1957 Plymouth Savoy as a donor car to replace needed parts to keep Miss Belvedere from further deterioration, and the initial offer was a promotional stunt for his business.
 It was hoped that the frame and trunk under body would be used from the Savoy to replace the weakened original parts.
-However, after investing more than $15,000, and after evaluating the condition of the frame and body, Mr. Foster halted further restoration efforts.
+However, after investing more than $15,000, and after evaluating the condition of the frame and body, Foster halted further restoration efforts.
 The car stayed in Ultra One's warehouse for ten years, while a permanent display location was sought.